John Brown (abolitionist): Springfield, Massachusetts

-Time in New York
+New York

-In 1848, bankrupt and having lost the family's house, Brown heard of Gerrit Smith's Adirondack land grants to poor Black men, which Brown later called Timbuctoo, and decided to move his family there to establish a farm where he could provide guidance and assistance to the Blacks who were attempting to establish farms in the area.
+In 1848, bankrupt and having lost the family's house, Brown heard of Gerrit Smith's Adirondack land grants to poor black men, in so remote a location that Brown later called it Timbuctoo, and decided to move his family there to establish a farm where he could provide guidance and assistance to the blacks who were attempting to establish farms in the area.
 He bought from Smith land in the town of North Elba, New York (near Lake Placid), for $1 an acre ($2/ha).
-It has a magnificent view and has been called "the highest arable spot of land in the State, if, indeed, soil so hard and sterile can be called arable."
+It has a magnificent view and has been called "the highest arable spot of land in the State."
 After living with his family about two years in a small rented house, and returning for several years to Ohio, he had the current house – now a monument preserved by New York State – built for his family, viewing it as a place of refuge for them while he was away.
 According to youngest son Salmon, "frugality was observed from a moral standpoint, but one and all we were a well-fed, well-clad lot."

-After he was executed on Friday, December 2, 1859, his widow took his body there for burial; the trip took five days, and he was buried on Thursday, December 8.
+After he was executed on December 2, 1859, his widow took his body there for burial; the trip took five days, and he was buried on December 8.
 Watson's body was located and buried there in 1882.
 In 1899 the remains of 12 of Brown's other collaborators, including his son Oliver, were located and brought to North Elba.
-They could not be identified well enough for separate burials, so they are buried together in a single casket donated by the town of North Elba, with a collective plaque.
-Since 1895, the John Brown Farm State Historic Site has been owned by New York State and it is now a National Historic Landmark.
+They could not be identified well enough for separate burials, so they are buried together in a single casket donated by the town of North Elba; there is a collective plaque there now.
+Since 1895, the John Brown Farm State Historic Site has been owned by New York State and is now a National Historic Landmark.

 Actions in Kansas

 Kansas Territory was in the midst of a state-level civil war from 1854 to 1860, referred to as the Bleeding Kansas period, between pro- and anti-slavery forces.
+From 1854 to 1856, there had been eight killings in Kansas Territory attributable to slavery politics.
+There had been no organized action by abolitionists against pro-slavery forces by 1856.
 The issue was to be decided by the voters of Kansas, but who these voters were was not clear; there was widespread voting fraud in favor of the pro-slavery forces, as a Congressional investigation confirmed.

 Move to Kansas

-Five of Brown's sons — John Jr., Jason, Owen, Frederick, and Salmon — moved to Kansas Territory in the spring of 1855.
-Brown, his son Oliver, and his son-in-law Henry Thompson followed later that year.
-His wagon was loaded with weapons and ammunition.
+Five of Brown's sons—John Jr., Jason, Owen, Frederick, and Salmon—moved to Kansas Territory in the spring of 1855.
+Brown, his son Oliver, and his son-in-law Henry Thompson followed later that year with a wagon loaded with weapons and ammunition.
 Brown stayed with Florella (Brown) Adair and the Reverend Samuel Adair, his half-sister and her husband, who lived near Osawatomie.
-During that time, he rallied support to fight proslavery forces, and became the leader of the antislavery forces.
+During that time, he rallied support to fight proslavery forces, and became the leader of the antislavery forces in Kansas.

-His wife Mary refused to relocate to Kansas.